DPhil in History

 - historiography: some account of the current state of scholarship in this area.
 You may want to explain why you are dissatisfied with existing scholarship: is it limited, dated or unconvincing?
 What kind of contribution will your work make?

-- sources: an indication of the sources you expect to use, where these can be found, how they will contribute to your research, what if any technical skills you will need to work with them (eg language, quantitative, use of specialist software), and whether you already have, or will need to acquire, those skills; and
+- sources: an indication of the sources you expect to use, where these can be found, how they will contribute to your research, what (if any) technical skills you will need to work with them (For example language, quantitative, use of specialist software), and whether you already have, or will need to acquire, those skills; and

 - method: some discussion of your approach to dealing with sources and constructing your thesis.
 Some of the following considerations may apply.
 At what level is your inquiry: micro or local, regional or national, comparative or transnational?
 Will you be using qualitative or quantitative techniques?
 Samples or case studies?
 Will your research draw on a body of theory?
 Does your approach draw on the agenda or methods of related disciplines such as anthropology, or literary studies?